Rutland fire's wreath is a safety plan

 “A home fire is devastating any time of year.
 It takes on extra significance at holiday time when people are injured, killed and have their property damaged or destroyed,” he said.

-The wreath at the Center Street firehouse was put up last week and will come down Jan.
+The wreath at the Center Street firehouse will come down Jan.
 1.

 patrick.mcardle @rutlandherald.com